-My kids will be healthier and happier if they evaluate their efforts, not the outcome
+My kids are healthier and happier when they evaluate their efforts, not the outcome

 So a few years ago, for the first time ever, our son's A1C result was under 7.5.
 The discussion began that if it stayed under 7.5 for the next visit, he would get a Toys R Us card.
 He immediately began to spend it in his mind: “Do I want the Fire Chima Lego set or one from the Lego Movie?”
 Oh the possibilities!

 I began to worry.
 School would be starting during that time period, which always creates a few weeks of instability with his numbers.
 And what if he had too many summer popsicles without enough of a pre-bolus, or too many ice cream cones (the fat in them leads to insulin resistance and high numbers later)?
 What if we didn't stay on top of his insulin and didn't do our job well enough as parents?
 Then again, what if we worked hard but he didn’t, so he learned that gift cards fall from the sky without any effort on his part?
 We want him to learn that his actions have consequences, and he's in charge of his own future... how will he learn that if he gets a reward he didn't truly earn?